Star Singer: SMS

 Asianet has not made clear how the SMS votes are attributed before and after on each contestants reaching the 'danger zone' leading to their elimination.
 It is alleged that the SMS votes received are not added to decide the ranking of the contestants.
 The number or the percentage of SMS votes received by each contestants are kept private from the viewers of the show.
 Since the channel has its reach over 60 countries including the Indian sub-continent, Sri Lanka, China, South East Asia, Middle East, Europe, United States, Singapore and the lower half of the former Soviet Union at various time zones, the SMS voting end-time was initially not announced.
 Asianet later clarified after the eighth stage that SMS voting deadlines are based on Indian Time.

 According to Asianet sources, for the Grand Finale, weightage of SMS was just 5% of overall score with judges' score attributing the rest 95%.

-Elimination round

-After each stage of performance, the show has 'elimination' round.
-The candidates are eliminated from the next stage of performance through the 'elimination' round.
-Candidates are eliminated based on the scores given by the judges and the SMS votes each candidates gets.
-The number of SMS votes each candidate gets is not revealed to the audience.
-Initially the audience were not informed of the elimination date and venue in advance.
-However, the channel pursued its audience to vote even after the elimination process was over.
-This had affected the reputation of the channel and the programme was criticized for its malpractices.
-However, after its eighth stage the project team behind the programme corrected this error as a face saving measure by making its elimination round public.
-The programme continued to be criticized through the online forum of the programme itself.
-Later, Asianet had to close the forum fearing negative opinions.

-Every elimination round begins with the presentation of a few candidates as fallen into danger zone.
-A candidate falls into danger zone if the channel declares that person has not got either sufficient scores or enough votes.
-The elimination round is always presented as an emotional event where often the judges and participants end up crying.
-Often the judges use the emotional environment to persuade the audience to vote.